-In other areas the campaigning base has already gone and

-local Liberal campaigners were isolated lone rangers and small hunting groups, only held together by the networking and ethos from the Association of Liberal Councillors (ALC) from its fiercely independent base in the Pennines.
+In other areas the campaigning base has already gone and more will disappear.
+We will be back to the later 1970s when outside a few places of strength local Liberal campaigners were isolated lone rangers and small hunting groups, only held together by the networking and ethos from the Association of Liberal Councillors (ALC) from its fiercely independent base in the Pennines.